Wai-Technologies/raaghu-docs/docs/Tutorials/Application-Configurations.md

-Add the permission value as pagekey into the PrivateRoute_Auth.tsx
+Add the permission value as pagekey into PrivateRoute_Auth.tsx.

-Use the same permission value on the page created.
+Use the same permission value on the created page:
 ```shell
 useEffect(() => {
     setPagePermission({ ...pagePermission, create: isgrantedpolicies('abp_react_7_2_2.Employees.Create', configData), })